Esri/storymap-basic/README.md

-A storytelling template for publishing an ArcGIS webmap to a general audience (Available as a hosted template on ArcGIS Online)

 # storytelling-basic-map-template-js

 A storytelling template for publishing an ArcGIS webmap to a general audience.
 The template lets the map do most of the talking: its simple design features map, title, sub-title, and retractable legend.